matbadev/dabirva/README.md

 Dabirva supports sticky list headers for horizontal and vertical linear layouts.
 **This requires an instance of `Dabirva` to be used as RecyclerView adapter.**

-To use them simply add a corresponding instance to the `itemDecorations` field in the screen's ViewModel:
+To use sticky headers simply add a corresponding instance to the `itemDecorations` field in the screen's view model:

 ```kotlin
 val itemDecorations = listOf<RecyclerView.ItemDecoration>(